-In addition to the WorkKeys scores, specific programs may require drug testing, physicals, immunizations or proof of immunizations, and/or background checks prior to admission.
+Specific programs may require drug-testing, physicals, immunizations or proof of immunizations, and/or background checks prior to admission.
 Career Development Programs include placement assistance and employability skills training.
-Personal supplies and tools are extra for some programs.
+Personal supplies and tools are extra for some programs; however, OMJ and/or or available grant funding may help cover these additional costs for eligible students.